 5.04.
 Amendment.
-Notwithstanding anything contained in these Restated Articles of Incorporation to the contrary, the affirmative vote of the holders of at least 80% of the combined voting power of the then outstanding shares of the stock of the Corporation entitled to vote generally in the election of directors, voting together as a single class, shall be required to alter, amend, or adopt any provision inconsistent with or repeal this Article V. (1) The affirmative vote of the holders of at least 80% of the combined voting power of the then outstanding shares of the Corporation entitled to vote generally in the election of directors, voting together as a single class, shall be required to alter, amend, or adopt any provision inconsistent with or repeal Section 5.01 of this Article V and (2) the affirmative vote of the holders of at holders of a majority of the combined voting power of the then outstanding shares of the Corporation entitled to vote generally in the election of directors, voting together as a single class, shall be required to alter, amend, or adopt any provision inconsistent with or repeal Section 5.01 of this Article V and (2) the affirmative vote of the holders of a majority of the combined voting power of the then outstanding shares of the Corporation entitled to vote generally in the election of directors and present at a meeting of shareholders, voting together as a single class, shall be required to alter, amend, or adopt any provision inconsistent with or repeal any Section of this Article V other than Section 5.01 of this Article V.
+Notwithstanding anything contained in these Restated Articles of Incorporation to the contrary, the affirmative vote of the holders of at least 80% of the combined voting power of the then outstanding shares of the stock of the Corporation entitled to vote generally in the election of directors, voting together as a single class, shall be required to alter, amend, or adopt any provision inconsistent with or repeal this Article V. (1) The affirmative vote of the holders of at least 80% of the combined voting power of the then outstanding shares of the Corporation entitled to vote generally in the election of directors, voting together as a single class, shall be required to alter, amend, or adopt any provision inconsistent with or repeal Section 5.01 of this Article V and (2) the affirmative vote of the holders of a majority of the combined voting power of the then outstanding shares of the Corporation entitled to vote generally in the election of directors and present at a meeting of shareholders, voting together as a single class, shall be required to alter, amend, or adopt any provision inconsistent with or repeal any Section of this Article V other than Section 5.01 of this Article V.